-Brookfield 13 Woodstock Academy 3 WOODSTOCK - The two teams braved periods of heavy rain, wind and even small hail to get the contest in as the Bobcats weren't about to make the two-hour trek twice.
-The Centaurs (2-3) could muster just three hits off Sydney Miller who finished with 17 strikeouts for Brookfield (2-1).
+Courtesy Akira Newall-Vuillemot, 17, from Woodstock qualified for the third year in a row for the Men's Eastern national Championships.
+This week, he placed third in Vault and 2nd in high bar at the Region 6 Gymnastics Championships.
+He attends Woodstock Academy and completes for Thames Valley Academy of Gymnastics.
+Woodstock Academy 16 Tourtellotte 2 (5) N O R T H GROSVENORDALE - The Centaurs scored 10 runs in the third inning and put an early end to the contest.
+Brady Ericson (3 RBIs) drove in two with a double in the uprising as did Matt Hernandez with a single.
+Brady Lecuyer added an RBI single and was the recipient of one of the three bases-loaded walks in the third inning while Noah Sampson had a sacrifice fly.
+Riley O'Brien was the only Woodstock Academy player with a pair of hits in the game to back the pitching of Jack Sumner who struck out 10 in five innings.
+Luke Senosk knocked in both of the runs for the Tigers (0-5) with a double.
+Softball Ledyard 7 Woodstock Academy 6 LEDYARD - Three runs in the bottom of the sixth spoiled the Centaurs hopes for a road victory.
+Grace Delsanto had a tremendous day at the plate for Woodstock Academy (2-2) as she went 4-for-4 with a triple The Centaurs (2-3) could muster just three hits off Sydney Miller who finished with 17 strikeouts for Brookfield (2-1).
 Grace Delsanto had one of those three hits and drove in a run for Woodstock Academy.
 Delaney Anderson and Madison Bloom scored on wild pitches.
 Miller had three hits and drove in three runs at the plate to help her own cause.
 Isabella Pontecorvo, Isabella Barreiro and Haylie Miller each drove in a pair of runs for Brookfield.
-Girls Lacrosse East Catholic 17 Woodstock Academy 4 MANCHESTER Caroline Harris had two goals and both Kaylee Saucier (1 assist) and Clara Dowdle also tallied but the Eagles had too much for the Centaurs Montville 12 Woodstock Academy 3 WOODSTOCK - The Wolves (1-1) broke open a game that was close at the half, Montville leading 4-2, with four goals each in the third and fourth quarter for their first win of the season.
+Girls Lacrosse East Catholic 17 Woodstock Academy 4 MANCHESTER - Caroline Harris had two goals and both Kaylee Saucier (1 assist) and Clara Dowdle also tallied but the Eagles had too much for the Centaurs (0-4).
+Montville 12 Woodstock Academy 3 WOODSTOCK - The Wolves (1-1) broke open a game that was close at the half, Montville leading 4-2, with four goals each in the third and fourth quarter for their first win of the season.
 Sophomore Kylie Spreng scored eight goals for Montville while Savannah Vichas added a hat trick.
 Abby Converse and Kaylee Saucier had a goal and an assist for the Centaurs (0-5) while Clara Dowdle and Alexa Delmanoco also scored.
-NFA 19 Woodstock Academy 1 NORWICH - Kaelyn Tremblay had the only goal for the Centaurs (0-6, 0-2 Eastern Connecticut Conference Division I) in the loss to the Wildcats (2-1, 1-1).
-Boys Lacrosse Woodstock Academy 10 Valley Regional 3 WOODSTOCK - Land ots of sharing turned out to be the key for the Centaurs as they improved to 3-2 with the win on their home turf at the Bentley Athletic Complex.
-The Centaurs dominated time of possession and, in doing so, dominated the first half as they broke out to an 8-1 lead and were never threatened.
+NFA 19 Woodstock Academy 1 NORWICH - Kaelyn Tremblay had the only goal for the Centaurs (0-6, ed the first half as they broke out to an 8-1 lead and were never threatened.
 Senior Jared Neilsen netted five goals and had two assists while Henry Wooton added a goal and four assists.
 Gunnar Basak also scored two goals for the winners.
 Valley Regional had two goals from Michael Lelyo.